Just Us Two TravelEuropean City Breaks & Faraway Destinations

 A NEW TATTOO FROM INKSPIRATION, ARUBA

 Our last evening we got ready to eat out earlier than usual, as I had my new tattoo booked in.
 This took about an hour.
 I plan to add more to this piece at a later date.
 I was over the moon with it; the tattooist got this bang on.
-It’s a shame we didn’t get to see real Turtles though.
+It’s a shame we didn’t get to see real turtles.

 After this, we ate pizza at a nearby restaurant, which was lovely.
 Finding traditional Neapolitan style pizza here was a nice surprise and a treat.
 If you would like to visit the tattoo shop, head to The Village Mall.